Quantropy: The quantropy of a free particle

 Note that the $\ln K$ term dropped out when we computed the expected action by differentiating $\ln Z$ with respect to $\lambda$, but it shows up in the free action.

-In statistical mechanics, we see an analogous term in the formula for the free energy of a classical ideal gas.
-There $K$ is proportional to the volume of the box containing the gas divided by the cube of the thermal de Broglie wavelength of the gas molecules \cite{Reif}.
-Interestingly, the latter quantity involves Planck's constant, despite the fact that this began as a \emph{classical} problem!
-There is no way around this: in computing the free energy of an ideal gas we are \emph{forced} to introduce a quantity with dimensions of action, to make $Z$ dimensionless.
+The presence of this $\ln K$ term is surprising, since the constant $K$ is not part of the usual theory of a free quantum particle.
+A completely analogous surprise occurs when computing the partition function of a classical ideal gas.
+The usual textbook answer involves a term of type $\ln K$ where $K$ is proportional to the volume of the box containing the gas divided by the cube of the thermal de Broglie wavelength of the gas molecules \cite{Reif}.
+Curiously, the latter quantity involves Planck's constant, despite the fact that we we are considering a \emph{classical} ideal gas!
+Indeed, we are \emph{forced} to introduce a quantity with dimensions of action to make the partition function of the gas dimensionless, because the partition function is an integral of a dimensionless quantity over position-momentum pairs, and $dp dq$ has units of action.
+Nothing within classical mechanics forces us to choose this quantity to be Planck's constant; any choice will do.
+Changing our choice only changes the free energy by an additive constant.
+Nonetheless, introducing Planck's constant has the advantage of removing this ambiguity in the free energy of the classical ideal gas, in a way which is retroactively justified by quantum mechanics.

-A similar thing happens here: the $\ln K$ term involves a new length scale $\Delta x$, extraneous to the original problem.
-We were \emph{forced} to introduce this length scale to make $Z$ dimensionless, but it has no clear meaning as of yet.
-It is mysterious---much as Planck's constant was mysterious when it first forced its way into thermodynamics.
+Analogous remarks apply to the length scale $\Delta x$ in our computation of the free action of a quantum particle.
+We introduced it only to make the partition function dimensionless.
+It is mysterious, much as Planck's constant was mysterious when it first forced its way into thermodynamics.
+We do not have a theory or experiment that chooses a favored value for this constant.
+All we can say at present is that it appears naturally when we push the analogy between statistical mechanics and quantum mechanics to its logical conclusion---or, a skeptic might say, to its breaking point.

 Finally, the quantropy of the free particle on a line is